Trang An Gate at Ninh Binh City

 Ninh Binh Museum at the downtown

 To the south of Thuy Son Park is Ninh Binh Museum (Bảo Tang Ninh Binh), a must-see for any visitors with an interest in the history and culture of the Province.
 Spread out over an area of some 1.2km² with an exhibition space of around 500m², the Museum building was designed to emulate a lotus emerging from green mountains and blue water.
-Inaugurated in 1995 during the 50th anniversary of Ho Chi Minh’s Declaration of Independence of 1945, all four sides of the 3 storey building are decorated with bronze drum motifs as the symbols of Vietnamese civilization.
+Inaugurated in 1995 during the 50th anniversary of Ho Chi Minh’s Declaration of Independence of 1945, all four sides of the 3 storey building are decorated with bronze “DongSon” drum motifs, fitting symbols of Vietnamese civilization and longevity.

-The Museum documents the province’s history before, during, and after the August Revolution (1945) with weaponary, busts and maps from that turbulent period..
-There are also displays numerous historical items and artefacts from the ancient Ninh Binh inhabitants and many present day local traditional items and handicrafts.
-There are also displays of ceramics, precious artifacts, pottery, art and myriad exhibitions showcasing all of Vietnam past dynasties to the present Republic.
-A great introduction to the diversity, industriousness and traditions of Ninh Binh Province though, unfortunately, currently a little run down as they are preparing for the move to a new museum across town.
+The Museum documents the province’s history before, during, and after the August Revolution (1945) with weaponry, busts and maps from that turbulent period.
+There are also displays of numerous historical items and artefacts from local archaeological digs, recreating the lives of the ancient Ninh Binh inhabitants.
+There are also displays of ceramics, precious artifacts, pottery, art and exhibitions showcasing all of Vietnam past dynasties to the present Republic.
+A great introduction to the diversity, industriousness and traditions of Ninh Binh Province..

 Ngoc My Nhan